 - Additionally, alcohol has been linked to as many as 2/3rd of college suicides and 95% of student related crimes on campus.
+Binge drinking also results in accidental injuries.
 Binge drinking is the leading preventable cause of premature death due to its links to automobile accidents.
 College binge drinking has also led to homicide, sexual abuse, injury, and criminal behavior in many cases.

 - Students who binge drink often are more susceptible to anxiety, depression, and isolation.

 - Binge drinking in college on a regular basis has affected students to the degree of hampering their focus, school work, and contributing to absenteeism and low grades.
 There is also evidence suggesting that too much alcohol use in young adults could impair brain development, including memory and cognition.